vikram-choudhary03/auth0/README.md

-# SecureGate LLM — Auth0 Authorized to Act Hackathon
+# Gmail Agent— Auth0 Authorized to Act Hackathon

 > **An AI-powered Gmail agent where Auth0 Token Vault is the single secure layer between the agent and your data.
 The AI can read, summarize, and send emails — but never holds your Google credentials.**